-The Statement on Risk Management and Internal Control is made in accordance with ACE Market Rule 15.26 (b) of Bursa Malaysia Securities Berhad ("Bursa Securities") Listing Requirements which requires directors of public listed companies to include a statement on their risk management and internal controls in their annual reports.
-The Board's Statement on Risk Management and Internal Control has been prepared in accordance with the provisions of the Malaysian Code on Corporate Governance 2012.
+Statement on Risk Management and Internal Control

+The Malaysian Code on Corporate Governance 2012 required listed companies to maintain a sound system of internal control to safeguard shareholders' investments and Group's assets.
+Rule 15.26 (b) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") requires directors of public listed companies to include a statement on their risk management and internal controls in their annual reports.
+The preparation of the statement is guided by statement on risk management and internal control: Guidelines for Directors of Listed Issuers.